wp-plugins/simple-student-result/readme.txt

 ans: Yes , you can, you will find CGPA item wp-admin panel below page.

  == Changelog ==
+ 1.3.8 Added 6 new fields on some user request.
+Only the fields has data will visible in front end.
  1.3.7 minor bug fixed.
  1.3.6 Front End Responsive issue fixed.
 Some effect added in front end record search.
  1.3.5 Responsive issue fixed.
 Save button added. few modifications .